The practice of morality (çīla) consists in the observance of all moral precepts;

 Morality comes into play only when we interact with others – when our actions affect

-of the Healing Principle, and the ethic of concern for others (i.e. empathic concern),
+properties of the Healing Principle, with the ethic of concern for others, then it

-suggests that a general ethical formula should state that each person affected by
+must logically follow that a general ethical formula should state that each person

-our actions, including ourselves, is to receive the maximum benefit and minimum harm
+affected by our actions, including ourselves, is to receive the maximum benefit and

-The ego is the part of you that looks after you and enables you to do things to help
+The ego is the part of your psyche that looks after you and enables you to do things

-yourself.
+and help yourself.
 What your ego does for you, it can also do for others.
-In that case we
+In that

 “Benefit / harm” from the perspective of the ego